Man using laptop looks at credit card in his hand

 What's a credit card annual fee?

-Is a credit card annual fee worth it?
+Is an annual fee worth it?

 Do all credit cards have an annual fee?

-Not all credit cards have annual fees.
-There are various credit cards, including reward credit cards, that are available with no annual fees.
-To find the best credit card for you, consider which card features are important to you.
-For example, you may be interested in a credit card with no foreign transaction fees because you regularly travel internationally or need a secured credit card to help you build your credit score
+To find the best credit card for your wallet, with or without an annual fee, consider which card features are important to you.
+For example, you may be interested in a credit card with no foreign transaction fee on purchases abroad because you regularly travel internationally.
+Or you might need a secured credit card to help you build your credit score.
+You may want a card with the option to redeem rewards as a statement credit, charitable donation, or gift card.

 Did you know?

 If you don’t want to pay annual fees, consider a card from a credit card issuer that doesn’t charge annual fees.
-Discover has no annual fee on every credit card.
+Discover® has no annual fee on every credit card.
 You can keep more in your pocket with no annual fee.
 So, you have more money to spend where it matters.

 Pros and cons of annual fee credit cards